GBen1/CountMADescrow/README.md

-# Mutual Assured Destruction ESCROW Counter for the Particl Marketplace
+# MADESCROW Counter for the Particl Marketplace

 ![Screenshot](MAD.png)